You won’t have to look far to find luxury in Singapore, with our city’s myriad of five-star hotels and stellar accommodation.

 Besides an energy system that reduces the hotel’s carbon footprint by 1200 tonnes a year, The Grand Hyatt also employs a range of sustainably sourced produce at its restaurants.
 Foodies will be able to indulge in culinary creations made with herbs from its rooftop garden, carbon-neutral certified lamb and sustainable wines.

-Editor’s note: The Grand Hyatt is temporarily closed, and is slated to reopen in early 2023.
+Editor’s note: The Grand Hyatt is temporarily closed, and is slated to reopen in late 2023.